smonksi/premiere-league-stats/README.md

 -   ability to pagingate through results where number of players found exceeds page limit of 20;
 -   ability to define which fields should be returned from extracted data sets, with .csv file generated accordingly;
 -   ability to write to your own database!

+# refactoring 21 July 2023

+Refactored the code so that it can cater for:-
+-   new layout of Premiere League website
+-   more consistency and efficiency